 RTCA DO-160 Section 17.0 Voltage Spike Testing

 One of the primary reasons RTCA DO-160G testing is conducted is to determine if permanent damage can occur.
-In severe situation, voltage spikes can cause permanent damage to the equipment under test.
+In severe situations, voltage spikes can cause permanent damage to the equipment under test.
 In addition to an entire system failing, individual component damage is a common effect as well.
-Voltage spikes have also been known to cause insulation to breakdown.
+Voltage spikes have also been known to cause insulation to break down.

-In addition to the previously-mentioned conditions, equipment can experience a decline in performance following a voltage spike.
+In addition to the previously mentioned conditions, equipment can experience a decline in performance following a voltage spike.
 For instance, there can be susceptibility degradation or just changes in the operating performance of the equipment.
-The manufacturer and RTCA DO-160G test lab will determine if the changes in operating procedure should be classified an equipment failure.
+The manufacturer and RTCA DO-160G test lab will determine if the changes in the operating procedure should be classified as an equipment failure.

 There Are Two Primary Equipment Categories Detailed in RTCA/DO-160G Voltage Spike Testing

 Equipment intended primarily for installation where a high degree of protection against damage by voltage spikes is required.

 Equipment Category B

 Equipment intended primarily for installations where a lower standard of protection against voltage spikes is acceptable.